open-telemetry/opentelemetry-specification/specification/trace/api.md

 The status code SHOULD remain unset, except for the following circumstances:

+An attempt to set value `Unset` SHOULD be ignored.

 When the status is set to `Error` by Instrumentation Libraries, the status codes SHOULD be documented and predictable.
 The status code should only be set to `Error` according to the rules defined within the semantic conventions.
 For operations